bipol4r/bipol4r/README.md

-- 👋 Hi, I’m @bipol4r
+### Hi, I’m bipolar

 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning Go/Java
+- 🧑🏻‍💻 I’m currently learning Go/Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me tt@outlook.com